› Business Loans › Lender Reviews › Ready Capital Review

 Ready Capital is a multi-strategy real estate finance company that provides commercial real estate (CRE) loans, residential mortgages, and small business loans.
 Its subsidiary, ReadyCap, primarily handles its small business loan programs, which are SBA loans and USDA B&I loans.

 The company launched in 2012.
 It is based out of New York, NY.
 Most of its loans are backed by CRE holdings.
+Ready Capital has a proven track record with over $1.6 billion of SBA funds delivered.

 Larger enterprises can pursue various CRE loans with the company, but today we’re focusing on their small business offerings under the ReadyCap brand.
 The lender offers two loan options for small businesses.

 The government agency sets rules for lenders to follow, including capping interest rates and fees.
 The SBA also partially guarantees up to 85% of the loans.
+If borrowers fall short of the standard collateral requirements, personal real estate or property can be utilized as collateral.

 With backing from the federal government, lenders can offer higher borrowing amounts at lower interest rates and longer repayment terms.
+There are no prepayment penalties for SBA 7(a) loans through Ready Capital.

 As an SBA-preferred lending institution, ReadyCap can expedite certain aspects of the SBA loan application, which usually takes between a few weeks and two months.
 You can use the funds for most business purposes, including commercial real estate, marketing, working capital, expansion, acquisition, and refinancing business debt.